 6. Tactics and Techniques

-Identifying if the sales resource is using the correct tactics and techniques is the last thing to look at with how to measure sales effectiveness.
+Identifying if the sales resource is using the correct tactics and techniques is the last thing to look at in how to measure sales effectiveness.
 If you’ve given sales training, is the resource using the tactics and techniques they’ve been trained on?

 SalesScripter provides a tool that helps with how to measure sales.